Enjoy 50% off your first month

 After the five initial rescue breaths, you give 15 chest compressions, followed by two rescue breaths.
 You continue this 15:2 ratio.
 For adults, the ratio is 30 compressions to two breaths.
 This difference ensures children receive more oxygen, which is vital.

 These guidelines apply to children from the age of one.
-For infants, the same steps apply, but chest compressions should be performed with two fingers.
+For infants, the same steps apply, but chest compressions should be performed with two thumbs.

 If you have not been trained in child resuscitation, it is better to follow the adult CPR guidelines than to do nothing.
 Just ensure you use gentler compressions and smaller rescue breaths.